Mezela/CV/README.md

 **Lamudi, Rocket Internet** (2014)
 *Business Development Executive*

--	Early employee for Lamudi Nigeria, a Rocket Internet subsidiary (an emerging market focused e-commerce start-up incubator with $1bn+ funding) and Nigeria’s leading online real estate marketplace.
+-	Early employee for Lamudi Nigeria, a Rocket Internet subsidiary (an emerging market focused e-commerce start-up incubator with $1bn+ funding) and one of Nigeria’s leading online real estate marketplaces.
 -	Identified revenue potential, market trends and defined new market differentiation and growth strategies.

 ### Volunteering